emilio/cg-2016/doc/main.md

 that we should take screenshots of the modeling process.
 I totally forgot about this so any screenshot if present would be on retrospective.

+# Building

+There are building instructions available in the `README.md` file.

 # Documentation

 **Disclaimer**: This is the first renderer I've ever created.
 Thus, the design